aneldev/dynadux/doc/FAQ.md

 ## Why not use Provider and React's context

-Dynadux doesn't provide a [Provider](https://reactjs.org/docs/context.html)... at least for now.
-You are free to make one and share it.
+Dynadux doesn't provide a [Provider](https://reactjs.org/docs/context.html)... at least not now.
+You are free to make one and share it to open source.

-Dynadux is made to create small to large scale mutiple and reusable State Managers.
+Dynadux is made to create from small to large scale multiple and reusable State Managers.

 A Provider tents to promote one State Management that makes the app a kind of monolithic.

-The idea is to pass to the children what they need.
-So is not good practice to pass either the whole `store` but break down and provide only what is needed!
+The idea is to pass to the children what they need and not a global context.
+So it is not a good practice to pass the whole `store` but break it down and provide only what it is needed!
+In this way you will have small self contained components without the context’s dependency.
+Your application would be splitted easily into small parts.

-## Why reducers and middlwares dont't accept Promises
+## Why reducers and middlewares don't accept Promises

 There is only one reason: Performance.

-No, the promises are not show.
+No, the promises are not slow, but they add an effort that is not needed most of the time!

-In real, promises are useful when we have asynchronous operations.
+In reality, promises are useful when we have asynchronous operations.

-Back to the state management this is needed when we have network or expensive operations.
+Back to the state management, this is needed when we have network or expensive operations.

-If Dynadux had to support Promised results from reducers and middlewares it will add more process effort for all results and for those that are not promised results.
+If Dynadux had to support Promised results from reducers and middlewares it will add more process effort for all results and for those that are not promised results. _Remember that actions should be serialized._

-A state manager should be fast, especially when the dispatches are intensive and have to update a UI like the React compoenents.
+A state manager should be fast, especially when the dispatches are intensive and have to update sensitive UIs like the React components.

-**But this doesn't mean that Dynadux is not supporting async operations**, in opposite, it offers you the `dispatch` for reducers and middlawares out of the box (without the need of a Thunk or other helper middleware).
+**But this doesn't mean that Dynadux does not support async operations**, on the contrary it offers you the `dispatch` for reducers and middlewares out of the box (without the need of a Thunk or other helper middlewares as in Redux).

-Dynadux encourages you to write your own Promised methods and used them in the reducers like this:
+Dynadux encourages you to write your own Promised methods and use them in the reducers like this:
 ```
 reducers: {
       [actions.LOGIN]: ({state, dispatch, payload: {name, psw} }) => {

-        loginUser(name, psw)
+        loginUser(name, psw) // <- your async method
             .then(info => dispatch(actions.LOGIN_SUCCESS))
             .catch(error => dispatch(actions.LOGIN_DAILED, error));